AlexSacMorane/PFDEM_AC/README.md

 ## What is next ?
 Some next releases are presented here.

+- optimize DEM (rework on the nearest vertices detection)
 - add rolling resistance
-- increase the user experience (add some files with all parameters to define a simulation)
+- increase the user experience (add some files with all parameters to define a simulation, use dictionnary to transmit data)
 - create a database of initial condition
 - change the initial shape of grain
 - add some quick tests to check the script